o3de/o3de.org/content/docs/user-guide/assets/fbx-settings/settings-physx-tab.md

 For meshes that have low vertex counts, or vertices that are distributed mainly along the edges, the algorithm can sometimes produce sub-optimal results where the primitive touches the edges of the mesh, but not the faces.
 In these cases, the fitting can be improved by increasing the **Volume Term Coefficient** so that the fitting algorithm shrinks the volume of the primitive while minimizing its deviation from the mesh.
 A **Volume Term Coefficient** that is too high can shrink the primitive collider so that it's occluded by the mesh.

 **Decompose Meshes**
-When enabled, the V-HACD algorithm is applied to split each node into approximately convex parts.
-Each part is exported as a primitive collider using the properties configured above. **Decompose Meshes** enables **Decomposition Properties** which determine how the selected meshes are decomposed into approximately convex parts.
+When enabled, the V-HACD algorithm is applied to split each node into convex parts.
+Each part is exported as a primitive collider using the properties configured above. **Decompose Meshes** enables **Decomposition Properties** which determine how the selected meshes are decomposed into convex parts.

 ## Decomposition properties

 Exporting a PhysX mesh as a convex or a primitive collider might not produce good results if the mesh's shape is concave or doesn't closely fit one of the primitive shapes.
 Exporting a PhysX mesh as a triangle mesh collider creates a collider that accurately resembles the original mesh, but won't work with a dynamic entity.
 For these scenarios, O3DE supports approximate convex decomposition.
-Arbitrary meshes are broken down into approximately convex parts before processing each part through the asset pipeline individually.
+Arbitrary meshes are broken down into convex parts which approximate the original shape before processing each part through the asset pipeline individually.

-Decomposing meshes has the advantage that each individual, nearly convex part, can be more accurately exported as a convex or primitive.
+Decomposing meshes has the advantage that each individual convex part can be exported as a convex or primitive approximation.
 Since the resulting asset doesn't contain any triangle meshes, it can be used on dynamic entities.

 For more information and illustrated examples of results, see the [V-HACD library on GitHub](https://github.com/kmammou/v-hacd).